-- Sec.
-6 Additional Areas to be Integrated to the System.
-Notwithstanding the establishment of the initial component of the System, the Secretary shall propose the inclusion in the System of additional areas with outstanding physical features, anthropological significance and biological diversity in accordance with the provisions of Section 5(d). - Sec.
-7 Disestablishment as Protected Area.
-When in the opinion of the DENR a certain protected area should be withdrawn or disestablished, or its boundaries modified as warranted by a study and sanctioned by the majority of the members of the respective boards for the protected area as herein established in Section II, it shall, in turn, advise Congress.
-Disestablishment of a protected area under the System or modification of its boundary shall take effect pursuant to an Act of Congress.
-Thereafter, said area shall revert to the category of public forest unless otherwise classified by Congress: Provided, however, That after disestablishment by Congress, the Secretary may recommend the transfer of such disestablished area to other government agencies to serve other priority programs of national interest. - Sec.
-8 Buffer Zones.
-For each protected area, there shall be established peripheral buffer zones when necessary, in the same manner as Congress establishes the protected area, to protect the same from activities that will directly and indirectly harm it.
+SECTION 6.
+Additional Areas to be Integrated to the System. - Notwithstanding the establishment of the initial component of the System, the Secretary shall propose the inclusion in the System of additional areas with outstanding physical features, anthropological significance and biological diversity in accordance with the provisions of Section 5(d).

+SECTION 7.
+Disestablishment as Protected Area. - When in the opinion of the DENR a certain protected area should be withdrawn or disestablished, or its boundaries modified as warranted by a study and sanctioned by the majority of the members of the respective boards for the protected area as herein established in Section 11, it shall, in turn, advice Congress.
+Disestablishment of a protected area under the System or modification of its boundary shall take effect pursuant to an act of Congress.
+Thereafter, said area shall revert to the category of public forest unless otherwise classified by Congress: Provided, however, That after disestablishment by Congress, the Secretary may recommend the transfer of such disestablished area to other government agencies to serve other priority programs of national interest.

+SECTION 8.
+Buffer Zones. - For each protected area, there shall be established peripheral buffer zones which necessary, in the same manner as Congress establishes the protected area, to protect the same from activities that will directly and indirectly harm it.
 Such buffer zones shall be included in the individual protected area management plan that shall be prepared for each protected area.
-The DENR shall exercise its authority over protected areas as provided in this Act on such area designated as buffer zones. - Sec.
-9 Management Plans.
-There shall be a general management planning strategy to serve as guide in formulating individual plans for each protected area.
-The management planning strategy shall, at the minimum, promote the adoption and implementation of innovative management techniques including, if necessary, the concept of zoning, buffer zone management for multiple use and protection, habitat conservation and rehabilitation, diversity management, community organizing, socio economic and scientific researches, site-specific policy development, pest management, and fire control.
+That DENR shall exercise its authority over protected areas as provided in this Act on such area designated as buffer zones.

+SECTION 9.
+Management Plans. - There shall be a general management planning strategy to serve as guide in formulating individual plans for each protected area.
+The management planning strategy shall, at the minimum, promote the adoption and implementation of innovative management techniques including, if necessary, the concept of zoning, buffer zone management for multiple use and protection, habitat conservation and rehabilitation, diversity management, community organizing, socioeconomic and scientific researches, site-specific policy development, pest management, and fire control.
 The management planning strategy shall also provide guidelines for the protection of indigenous cultural communities, other tenured migrant communities and sites and for close coordination between and among local agencies of the Government as well as the private sector.